skhanal0313/DSTS_assignment_1/readme.md

 ## Author: Sujan Khanal
 **University ID**: u3258630

-This repository contains the source code and relevant files for DSTS Assignment 1: Predictive Modelling of Eating-Out Problem, which involves creating and deploying machine learning models for regression and classification, along with a Tableau dashboard visualization.
-There is also the implementation of Docker Hub and Git Hub along with their list of commands and links.
+This repository contains the source code (.ipynb) and relevant files for DSTS Assignment 1: Predictive Modelling of Eating-Out Problem, which involves creating and deploying machine learning models for regression and classification, along with a Tableau dashboard visualization.
+In addition, there are some insights on the implementation of Docker Hub and Git Hub along with their list of commands and corresponding links.

 ---